Higher-Stark/JOS/lab1/notes.md

          cprintf("H%x Wo%s", 57616, &i);
      ```

-    The output is `He110 World`.
+    The output is "He110 World".

-    The function `cprintf` will first print character 'H', then print the heximal form of integer 57616, which is `0xe110`. " Wo" will be printed afterwards.
-At last, integer i is printed in string format.
+    The function `cprintf` will first print character 'H', then print the heximal form of integer 57616, which is 0xe110. " Wo" will be printed afterwards.
+At last, integer `i` is printed in string format.
 The layout of 0x00646c72 in memory is 0x72 0x6c 0x64 0x00, as it is on a little-endian machine.
-The first three bytes is mapped to 'r', 'l', 'd' respectively.
+The four bytes is mapped to 'r', 'l', 'd' and '\0' respectively.

-    Otherwise, if on a big-endian machine, i is expected to be 0x726c6400 to yield the same output.
+    Otherwise, if on a big-endian machine, `i` is expected to be 0x726c6400 to yield the same output.
 But 57616 is not affected.

-5. Number after y is a random value, which is the next four bytes value following 3.
+5. Number after `y` is a random value, which is the next four bytes value following 3.
 These four bytes are not set intentionally when referenced.

 6. Add an integer argument in the parameter list, indicating the number of arguments followed.
 This integer is better to place just before the `...`